 But spending large amounts of money on refurbishments and new equipment will not necessarily lead to a higher sales price.

-That’s because the value of your practice is calculated as a multiple of earnings before interest, taxes, depreciation and amortisation (EBITDA).
+That’s because the value of your practice is calculated as a multiple of earnings before interest, tax, depreciation and amortisation (EBITDA).
 Spending extensively on renovations and the latest equipment would, therefore, most likely not be reflected in the sale price.

 Different types of buyers have different terms.